mad-lab-fau/mad-gui/docs/modules/index.rst

 ===

-To keep the API reference simple, we have only included the parts that you will likely have to understand when you want to make use of the :ref:`customization`.
+To keep the API reference simple, we have only included the parts that you will likely have to understand when you want to create your own plugins :ref:`customization`.

 .. toctree::
     :maxdepth: 1